 Verify that crew and vessel are properly insured and understand the terms of their liability.

-Buoy tender shall be inspected for seaworthiness.
+Buoy tender shall be inspected for seaworthiness in accordance to relevant maritime laws, regulations.

-Personnel competency and skills must be certified to and follow national standards.
-These standards may incorporate training as detailed by WWA.
+Personnel competency and skills must be certified to and follow national or international standards.
+These standards may incorporate training as detailed by WWA and/or under IMO’s Standards of Training, Certification and Watchkeeping for Seafarers (STCW).

 mission planning